List May 2021

 Met de aantekeningen zoo van ...
 Johan Gottlieb Schneider ... uit den Hoogduitschen druck ontleend, als van den

 Amsterdam, Martinus de Bruijn 1788-89.

-trades, politics, architecture, etc. The major part of the third volume is dedicated to the religion and
+life, trades, politics, architecture, etc. The major part of the third volume is dedicated to the religion and mythology of the

 De l'Imprimerie de Crapelet.
 A Paris, chez Deterville An XI - 1803.